Brooke Evers Sizzles In Pink Thong Bikini On The Tennis Court

 “Girlllll I mustn’t be hitting any winners cos I’m in love,” gushed another supporter.

 Brooke also posted another eye-catching swimsuit photo to her page on July 16, that time rocking a skimpy neon orange bikini at the beach.
-She stood with her back angled towards the camera and put her derrière on show and glanced back at the camera with a flirty smile.
+She stood with her back angled towards the camera and put her derrière on display and glanced back at the camera with a flirty smile.
 She brushed her blond hair behind her shoulders in large waves, and pieces of her locks blew in the wind.
-She revealed that she was at the Gold Coast in Queensland.
+According to the geotag, she was at the Gold Coast in Queensland.